mqAncientHistory/cityOfRome/_posts/2018-10-22-HaydenBayne-FireOfRome.md

 <p>The recounts of Tacitus, Cassius Dio, and Suetonius all differ on the origins of the fire.
 The latter two believed the emperor Nero (fig.3) ordered the destruction and consequent plundering of the city through his soldiers <a href="http://penelope.uchicago.edu/Thayer/e/roman/texts/cassius_dio/62*.html"><span class="underline">(Cass.
 Dio.
 62.16.2-3)</span></a>.
 Tacitus, however, is far more specific.
 He states that it occurred in the “Circus which adjoins the Palatine and Caelian Hills… among shops” <a href="http://penelope.uchicago.edu/Thayer/E/Roman/Texts/Tacitus/Annals/15B*.html"><span class="underline">(Tac. <em>Ann</em>.
 15.38.2)</span></a>.
 His specificity and lack of blame on Nero, amongst other reasons, gives credibility to his assertion and, perhaps, can be considered a more reliable account.
 This will be discussed below.</p>

 {% include lightbox.html
-caption="*Figure 3.* A Roman coin (RIC 143) depicting the Emperor Nero, 18A02, [ACANS collection](https://www.mq.edu.au/research/research-centres-groups-and-facilities/resilient-societies/centres/australian-centre-for-ancient-numismatic-studies/collections)"
+caption="*Figure 3.* A bronze Sestertius depicting the Emperor Nero (AD 37 - 68), RIC I(2) 143, [ACANS collection](https://www.mq.edu.au/research/research-centres-groups-and-facilities/resilient-societies/centres/australian-centre-for-ancient-numismatic-studies/collections): 18A02."
 image="Hayden/fig3-nero.jpg"
 width="500"
 height="498" %}